stevelin001/mobile-mcp/README.md

 ### Simulators, Emulators, and Physical Devices

-When launched, Appium MCP can connect to:
+When launched, Mobile MCP can connect to:
 	•	iOS Simulators on macOS/Linux
 	•	Android Emulators on Linux/Windows/macOS
 	•	Physical iOS or Android devices (requires proper platform tools and drivers)

-Make sure you have your mobile platform SDKs (Xcode, Android SDK) installed and configured properly before running Mobile Next Appium MCP.
+Make sure you have your mobile platform SDKs (Xcode, Android SDK) installed and configured properly before running Mobile Next Mobile MCP.

 ### Running in "headless" mode on Simulators/Emulators

-When you do not have an actual phone connected, you can run Mobile Next Appium MCP with an emulator or simulator in the background.
+When you do not have an actual phone connected, you can run Mobile Next Mobile MCP with an emulator or simulator in the background.

 For example, on Android:
 	1. Start an emulator (avdmanager / emulator command).
-	2. Run Appium MCP with the desired flags
+	2. Run Mobile MCP with the desired flags

-On iOS, you'll need Xcode and to run the Simulator before using Appium MCP with that simulator instance.
+On iOS, you'll need Xcode and to run the Simulator before using Mobile MCP with that simulator instance.
 `xcrun simctl list`
 `xcrun simctl boot "iPhone 16"`